 - Potential engine failure.
 Check engine thermostat system.
 Check to ensure correct oil viscosity.

 Consequently, the customer/operator should be just as concerned with either low or high pressure.
-In fact any deviations, low or high, from “normal oil pressure” should be investigated.
+In fact any deviations, low or high, from “normal pressure” should be investigated.

 Alternatively, lower pressure can mean that the oil is flowing rapidly around the engine.
 Which is a very desirable condition for minimizing wear.